Project sector: Water Supply Management

 The study area with 110 km distance from Tehran Capital city in its southwest is an arid district with low high mountains that covers 14 villages as rural settlements for nomads.

-Basic information regarding geographic, climatic, social and economic characteristics of the subject area were collected through official information review and field operations.
-Also information about water sources of the study area including water wells (deep and semi-deep water wells), Qanats and natural fountains were collected.
+Basic information regarding geographic, climatic, social, and economic characteristics of the subject area was collected through official information review and field operations.
+Also, information about water sources of the study area including water wells (deep and semi-deep water wells), Qanats, and natural fountains was collected.

-Based on the estimation of total drinking water needs of the subject area and location and distance of main water sources, alternative routes for water transmission line were proposed.
-The proposal consists of a water pipeline for transmission of drinking water from water source (a deep water well) to a concrete water reservoir with 500 cubic meters capacity.
-It was proceeded by designing water supply network for distribution of drinking water among subscribers.
+Based on the estimation of total drinking water needs of the subject area and location and distance of main water sources, alternative routes for water transmission lines were proposed.
+The proposal consists of a water pipeline for transmission of drinking water from a water source (a deepwater well) to a concrete water reservoir with 500 cubic meters capacity.
+It was proceeded by designing a water supply network for the distribution of drinking water among subscribers.

-With regard to type of pipe and its quality, hydraulic features, resistance to pressure, impact, wear and corrosion and lifetime, total cost of implementation of the proposed alternative routes was estimated.
-It was added by estimating total cost of construction of water reservoir and tank, procurement and installation of water pumps and equipment, construction of pumping station and access road and operational cost of the project.
-Detailed design and cost estimation of alternatives led to selection of the most applicable and economic solution for implementation of the project.
+With regard to the type of pipe and its quality, hydraulic features, resistance to pressure, impact, wear and corrosion, and lifetime, the total cost of implementation of the proposed alternative routes was estimated.
+It was added by estimating the total cost of construction of water reservoir and tank, procurement and installation of water pumps and equipment, construction of pumping station, an access road, and operational cost of the project.
+Detailed design and cost estimation of alternatives led to the selection of the most applicable and economic solution for the implementation of the project.